raghutalluri/MLOps-practice/README.md

-This repo is for storing the MLOps practice files.
+This repo is for storing the MLOps practice files added.